baldercm/fuzzy-dangerzone/README.md

     sh target/docker/docker-stop.sh

-### Cucumber tests

-`exec-maven-plugin` is bound to `pre-integration-test` and `post-integration-test` phases to start and stop all Docker containers using the scripts in `target/docker`.

-Cucumber tests entrypoint is `org.baldercm.poc.RunCukesIT` and tests are run with `maven-failsafe-plugin` during `integration-test` phase.

 ### Docker assembly

 The project uses `maven-assembly-plugin` to create different compressed files that contains the `target/docker` directory, generating the following files: